burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 While single and double-precision floating point numbers are by far the most commonly used, they are not the only format in 2010 - 2024.

 Today, computer hardware capable of processing 16-bit floating-point data is becoming more widely available.
-The C++23 added the possibility to support some alternative floating point formats.
+The C++23 standard added the possibility to support some alternative floating point formats.

 Specifically, C++23 introduces the following extended floating-point types from IEEE 754:
 * `fp16` (std::float16_t)